pmilinr/DS514-515/README.md

 **Summarize:**
 - Cancellation tendency depends heavily on: who books (customer type), how they book (distribution channel), payment conditions (deposit type)
-- The riskiest groups are: Online TAม TA/TO, Transient customers and No-refund deposit bookings
+- The riskiest groups are: Online TA, TA/TO, Transient customers and No-refund deposit bookings.

 ---
 **3.Correlation**